bitboxer/bitboxer.de/_posts/2014-07-27-podcasting.md

 a beginner.
 Luckily you don't have to do it yourself.
 Just upload your track to [Auphonic](http://auphonic.com) and let them deal with it.

-To release your podcast you have three options:
+To release your podcast you have four options:

 * Wordpress with the [podlove podcast publisher](http://podlove.org/podlove-podcast-publisher/)
 * Simple blog (like Jekyll) and use [Soundcloud](http://help.soundcloud.com/customer/portal/articles/1209292-can-i-podcast-with-soundcloud-) for hosting
+* Use a hoster that is specialized in podcast, for example [podigee](https://www.podigee.com)
 * Do everything on your own and create the RSS feed with your own program.
-One example for this is the [Nerdkunde](https://github.com/nerdkunde/website) podcast

 After that you need to register your podcast in [iTunes](https://www.apple.com/itunes/podcasts/specs.html).
 Most of the podcast clients use the iTunes database as source for their libraries.